Spark

 b) Am I permitted to submit a Spark application if I am already getting support through other SNSF funding schemes?

-Spark applications and grants are allowed independently of applications or grants under other SNSF funding schemes (exceptions: Bridge Proof of Concept, Swiss Postdoctoral Fellowships).
-Further-more, Spark does not breach any restrictions in career funding.
+At the time of submission or during an ongoing Spark project, applicants may also receive grants under other SNSF funding schemes (including the career funding schemes), provided these schemes do not exclude this (e.g. Bridge Proof of Concept, Postdoc.Mobility, and the Swiss Postdoctoral Fellowships are not compatible with Spark).
 There needs to be a substantive thematic difference between the projects, however.
 SNSF-funded project staff may submit Spark applications if they can show that they are able to conduct a Spark project independently and that doing so will not impede their work on the other project on which they are employed.
 Please note the relevant rules regarding the proportion of working hours in the career funding provisions.

 Confirmation for applicants employed on a project funded by the SNSF (PDF) (This confirmation must be signed by the responsible grantee of the SNSF project.)